NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 Mini-Split Air Conditioner
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 If a mini-split air conditioner is specified, additional information is entered in ``CoolingSystem``.
-Each ``CoolingSystem`` is expected to represent a single outdoor unit, whether connected to one indoor heat or multiple indoor heads.
+Each ``CoolingSystem`` is expected to represent a single outdoor unit, whether connected to one indoor head or multiple indoor heads.

   ================================================================  ========  ======  ===========  ========  ==============  ===========================================================
   Element                                                           Type      Units   Constraints  Required  Default         Notes